Roots of Empathy: Availability and growth

-Funding
+Cost and funding

+In 2020, the average cost, without accounting for training costs, for the year-long Roots of Empathy program is $440 (CAD) per child – an average cost per class of $1000 (CAD).
 Roots of Empathy is funded by government grants, foundation funding, and corporate and individual donations.

 Recognition

-In 2008, the Canadian Assembly of First Nations passed a resolution to endorse the Roots of Empathy program.
+In July 2008, the Assembly of First Nations, at their Annual General Assembly, passed Resolution 31 endorsing and supporting ROE and SOE as programs compatible with traditional First Nations teachings.
 In 2017, Roots of Empathy was recognized as one of the most inspiring global innovations in K–12 education by the Finnish organization HundrED.org.
 UpSocial selected Roots of Empathy as the winner of its social innovation competition Accelerating Change for Social Inclusion (ASCI) to address the risk to children of social exclusion.